Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Identification

-Such conditional moment equation is common in the nonparametric IV literature \citep{newey2003instrumental}.
+This conditional moment equation is common in the nonparametric IV literature \citep{newey2003instrumental}.
 The following theorem establishes the uniqueness of the solution to Equation~\eqref{eq: npiv} and provides an explicit representation in terms of any RWF \(\pi(Z, L)\).